Next Article: What is a Life Estate?

 These characteristics of a fee simple interest are important tools for individuals when determining the extent of property interest to transfer.

-Discussion: How do you feel about the ability of an owner of land to transfer and interest in that land subject to conditions?
-Can you see any advantages or disadvantages to limiting the owner of land’s use of her property?
+Discussion: How do you feel about the ability of an owner of real property to transfer an interest in that land subject to conditions?
+Can you see any advantages or disadvantages to limiting the owner of the land’s use of her property?
 Does this ability in any way run afoul of the goals or objectives of government in recognizing ownership interest in land?

 Practice Question: Veronica wishes to transfer the land she inherited from her grandfather to her alma mater, Great College.
 She drafts a deed that states that all interest in the property is transferred to Great College, so long as it is used for academic purposes.
 If it is ever not used for academic purposes, it reverts back to her estate.
 Years later, Great College decides to rent the land to a group of fast-food restaurants seeking to serve the student body.
 If Veronica has passed away, what are the rights of Veronica’s estate to demand the return of the property?